azs6189/Code-Refactor/README.md

 # Code-Refactor

-Being able to consolidate CSS selectors allows the code to look neater, makes items easier to navigate, and
+Being able to consolidate CSS selectors allows the code to look neater and makes items easier to navigate.

 Consolidated any paragraph within class=benefits styles (margin-bottom and font color).